Advanced Rigging and Improvised Team-Based Rescue

 Technical rigging and rescue is a blend of science and art.
 The science can be learned by the memorization and repetitive practice of systems.
 But the efficient and effective adaptation of those systems to a variety of dynamic scenarios is an art that must be developed through an understanding of core principles and concepts.

-Our Rigging & Rescue workshops go beyond memorization of basic systems.
+Our Ultralight Rigging & Rescue workshop goes beyond memorization of basic systems.
 The focus is always on the critical thinking, creative problem-solving and systems analysis skills required to accomplish missions efficiently and effectively.
-Workshop participants become knowledgable in the principles and concepts of rope work, rather than just learning systems by rote.
-The approach may seem revolutionary, but it is primarily the instilling of knowledge and skills rather than reliance on hardware and technology.
+Workshop participants learn to rely on knowledge and skills rather than technology — accomplishing more with minimal lightweight gear.

-Rigging & Rescue focuses on self rescue and companion rescue, quick access to an injured or stranded patient/group from above or below, providing escape assistance and applying specialized rescue techniques in situations that do not require a litter.
+Ultralight Rigging & Rescue focuses on safe and efficient rigging for rappelling, self rescue, companion rescue and improvised team-based rescue, quick access to an injured or stranded patient/group from above or below, providing escape assistance and applying specialized rescue techniques in situations that might not require a litter.
 Students are challenged by scenarios that test rigging skills and expand problem-solving capabilities.
-This workshop is ideally suited to recreational climbers and canyoneers, professional guides, backcountry rescue personnel, and the special operations community.
+This workshop is ideally suited to recreational climbers and canyoneers, rappel masters, outdoor leaders, professional guides, backcountry rescue personnel, and the special operations community.

 Topics covered include:

-- adapting light-weight ropes and gear for technical rescue
+- adapting light-weight ropes and multi-purpose gear for rigging and technical rescue

 - physics principles in rigging and rescue